nasa/astrobee/scripts/docker/readme.md

 To build the docker images, run:

     ./build.sh
-The option -n is used for ubuntu 18 docker images
+The option --bionic is used for ubuntu 18 docker images, and --focal is used for ubuntu 20 docker images.

 ## Run the container

 To run the docker container:

     ./run.sh
-The option -n is used for ubuntu 18 docker images
+The option --bionic is used for ubuntu 18 docker images, and --focal is used for ubuntu 20 docker images.

 To open another terminal inside the docker container: